 There could be a short in it which would definitely be a fire hazard if it is getting hot.
 Check with a handy man or electrician you may know to verify.
 If you don't know any ask at your church if there is someone that could help.
 If it is getting hot with nothing plugged into it it is a real danger, get it checked fast.
 Oh, if you are renting tell your landlord to get it checked out and fixed.

 It's possible the wires attached to the outlet are loose, not making a good connection.
 Even if you're not using this outlet, there could be another outlet on the same circuit that is pulling current for an appliance plugged into it.

 If you're the homeowner, find and shut off the breaker that controls this outlet, remove the cover plate, unscrew the plug from the box and pull it out where you can inspect the wires and connections.
 If any of the wires are loose, tighten them down and look for any signs of overheating; for example, the insulation being scorched brown or black.
-If you locate and tighten a loose wire(s), you can put the outlet back in place and turn on the breaker and see if it still gets warm.
-If not, you've solved the problem.
-If it still warms up, turn off that breaker again and call an electrician to check the outlet.

 We live in a house built in the 1970s with aluminum wiring-which is a big fire hazard because it can start fires in the wall or ceiling that you don't know about until it spreads, a house in our neighborhood burned down a couple of years ago from an electrical fire caused by aluminum wiring!